-One of the many enticingly tactile manuscripts on display in the current exhibition Touching the Past: The Hand in the Medieval Book, curated by former Getty Graduate Intern Megan McNamee, is a device called a volvelle.
+One of the many enticingly tactile manuscripts included in the exhibition Touching the Past: The Hand in the Medieval Book, curated by former Getty graduate intern Megan McNamee, is a device called a volvelle.

 Zooming in on the device here is almost as satisfying as touching the real thing.